-The final decision - choosing an exterior painter to hire
+The final decision - Choosing your exterior painter.

 Ready to make a change?

-Chapter 5: The final decision – choosing an exterior painter to hire
+Chapter 5: The final decision – choosing a South Shore exterior painter:

-Making the decision – which painting company will you hire?
+Making the decision – which South Shore painting company will you hire?

-Use ALL of the information you’ve acquired to discern between painting contractors, including:
+Use ALL of the information you’ve acquired to discern between South Shore painting contractors, including:

 –Ease of estimating process – this often foreshadows how the whole project will go.
 For example, did you have to call the painting company numerous times to actually get the quote, or was it sent to you when they promised?